 There is no direct correlation between the colour of your vehicle and your insurance payments.
 But things like custom paint jobs, decals and tint can increase your costs.
 These things increase how much it would be to repair your vehicle back to its original state if it were damaged or vandalized.

 The car you choose has a huge impact on how much you will pay for car insurance in Toronto or other parts of the province.
-Shopping around and doing your research could save you hundreds of dollars annually.
-When you find the right vehicle, we'll gladly help you find coverage at the lowest price.
+Driving an insurance friendly car could save you hundreds of dollars annually.
+When you find the right vehicle, we'll gladly help you find coverage and compare the best rates to help you save even more.
 Try our car insurance calculator to get an estimate for your vehicle.

 We culled lists from top auto sites across the internet to curate a list of the most affordable vehicles for insurance.
 We also reviewed our internal data for Ontario car insurance to determine the best options.
 Data is from drivers with a clean driving record and G driver's licence (unless otherwise stated) in the province.
 Results can vary based on your specific situation.